pptestpptest/Nodes/README.md

 [https://github.com/TinderApp/Nodes](https://github.com/TinderApp/Nodes)

-At Tinder, we create mobile applications ***to keep the magic of human connection alive***.
+At Tinder, we create mobile applications ***to power and inspire real connections by making it easy and fun for every new generation of singles***.
 And to do that successfully, we built a large team of mobile engineers who continually deliver numerous concurrent projects to empower, delight and protect our countless members around the globe.

 We think [Swift](https://developer.apple.com/swift) and related technologies including [SwiftUI](https://developer.apple.com/xcode/swiftui) and [Swift Concurrency](https://developer.apple.com/documentation/swift/swift_standard_library/concurrency) are simply awesome.
 However, building a mobile application at Tinder's scale requires a scalable application architecture as well.
 We created the Nodes Architecture Framework to specifically address how to build a complex app, with a large team, involving many simultaneous initiatives.